ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 These packets use multiple layers of encryption and congestion control.
 QUIC long header packets MUST use this mode.

-2. Forwarded, in which client <-> target QUIC packets are sent directly over the client <-> UDP socket.
+2. Forwarded, in which client <-> target QUIC packets are sent directly over the client <-> proxy UDP socket.
 These packets are only encrypted using the client-target keys, and use the client-target congestion control.
 This mode can only be used for QUIC short header packets.